 - Chicken Thighs: I typically use boneless and skinless chicken thighs, but you could also use chicken breasts or any other cut of chicken you prefer.
 Pork would work as well for a more traditional stew.

 - Dried Chile Peppers: You’ll need both dried ancho chile peppers and dried guajillo chile peppers, which combine with the broth to serve as the base of this flavorful stew.
 For a spicier stew, add in a few dried chile de arbol peppers.

-- Hominy: Hominy is type of corn that is larger and chewier than traditional corn.
+- Hominy: Hominy is a type of corn that is larger and chewier than traditional corn.
 You can find this in the Mexican or international aisle at the grocery store.
 Make sure to thoroughly rinse your hominy before using it to get rid of any excess starch.

 - Onions and Garlic: White onions and fresh garlic are staples in many Mexican dishes because they add tons of flavor to savory meals.

 - Chicken Broth: To cut back on salt, I use low-sodium chicken broth.
 You could also swap for vegetable broth if needed.